Small noise may diversify collective motion in Vicsek model: Proof of Lemma

-\begin{proof}\textbf{ of Lemma \ref{lem3_new} } We will discuss protocol (\ref{model2_new}) firstly.
-Because the system I has the isotropic property under open boundary conditions, without loss of generality we assume the initial headings $\theta_i(0)$, $1\leq i\leq n$ are distributed in the interval $[-\pi/2,\pi/2)$.
+We will discuss protocol (\ref{model2_new}) first.
+Because the System I has the isotropic property under open boundary conditions, without loss of generality we assume the initial headings $\theta_i(0)$, $1\leq i\leq n$ are distributed in the interval $[-\pi/2,\pi/2)$.
 Thus we can get